apos/rapid-bulky-wshc-by-apos/README.md

 But please afterwards read the informations carefully on this side to be able to understand what to order and what to expect :-)

 The video gives all informations needed from Adam to Eve, also includes an exlanation of ESP32 form factors.
-But it is not on programming the ESP32 with ARduino or Platform.IO IDE - only for assembling the parts.
+But it is not on programming the ESP32 with Arduino or Platform.IO IDE - only for assembling the parts.
 Please use the timestamps to possible switch between video parts:

 - https://www.youtube.com/watch?v=VndzQj0gUMc